Get to Know The Regions of Vietnam

 The area of Central Highlands is especially well-known for its exotic nature, including hills and valleys covered with lush forests.
 In this natural ambiance, numerous indigenous tribes have found their homes.
 Additionally, the region of Central Highlands is the home of elephants, which can be seen in numerous parts of the region.
 Some of the most impressive places in this part of the country are definitely the charming city of Dalat, as well as Buon Ma Thuot, Pleiku, and Kontum.

 Even though it is considered the core of the country’s economy, Southern Vietnam is also an impressive region when it comes to its nature.
 The lush, vivid Mekong Delta, with the incredible river markets and the richest rice paddies in the entire country, represents a perfect contrast to the busy, urban, industrial Ho Chi Minh City, formerly known as Saigon.
-Some other great places in this area that tourists usually don’t miss when visiting Vietnam are the charming coastal areas of Phan Thiet, including the gorgeous fishing town of Mui Ne, as well as Phu Quoc Island, the largest island in Vietnam, and the exquisite national park named Cat Tien.This place is also popular for the beautiful beach resorts and one such resort is bamboo village beach resort & spa which is also referred as the best resort in mui ne by the tourists.
+Some other great places in this area that tourists usually don’t miss when visiting Vietnam are the charming coastal areas of Phan Thiet, including the gorgeous fishing town of Mui Ne, as well as Phu Quoc Island, the largest island in Vietnam, and the exquisite national park named Cat Tien.This place is also popular for the beautiful beach resorts and one such resort is bamboo village beach resort & spa which is also referred as the best luxury resort in vietnam by the tourists.

 Read Also: Explore The Ancient Po Shanu Towers